ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 Apache Commons is used to handle the common utilities like StringUtil, FileUtil, Hashcode, toString, null check etc., are

-In case if Apache Commons doesn&#39;t have the necessary utilities, the util project from mosip-core is used.
+In case if Apache Commons doesn't have the necessary utilities, the util project from mosip-core is used.

 ## 10.11 Miscellaneous Practices